lesson presents analogous approaches for the locus definition of three

 - F should hold her point of the rope at the focus on the

 ground.
 D should place the right angle measure on the directrix and

 guide the rope along the side of the measure.
 She should move the card

 and rope along the directrix while A pulls the rope taut.
 When the rope

 is taut and perpendicular to the directrix, A should mark the point on

 the parabola.
-In the figure to the right, person D is correctly
+In the figure above, person D is correctly

 positioned perpendicular to the directrix, but person B is not.